Table of Contents

 Clinical picture of GBS

-Over a period of 2-4 weeks, the disorder will manifest as progressive symmetric muscle weakness or paralysis that involves limbs, respiratory muscles, face and bulbar muscles accompanied by diminished or absent reflexes.
+After 2-4 weeks, the disorder will manifest as progressive symmetric muscle weakness or paralysis that involves limbs, respiratory muscles, face and bulbar muscles accompanied by diminished or absent reflexes.
 Respiratory or oropharyngeal involvement requires prolonged ventilatory support and airway protection.
 Facial nerve paresis, pain and autonomic dysfunction may be present.

 CSF analysis will show albuminocytologic dissociation, which is elevated protein with normal white cell count.
-Plasmapharesis and immunoglobulin therapy (IVIG) are the main modes of treatment as well as breathing support and physical therapy.

 Myasthenia Gravis (MG)